-- Consuming this rice for breakfast keeps the body light and also energetic.
+- Consuming this rice for breakfast keeps the body light and energetic.

-- Beneficial bacteria get produced in abundance for the body.
+- Beneficial bacteria get produced in abundance for the body keeping your gut healthy.

 - Stomach ailments disappear when this is consumed in the morning as excessive and harmful heat retained in the body is neutralized.